-Lines 1-3 should be a familiar use of argv to get a filename.
+Lines 1-3 uses argv to get a filename.
 Next we have line 5 where we use a new command open.
 Right now, run pydoc open and read the instructions.
 Notice how like your own scripts and raw_input, it takes a parameter and returns a value you can set to your own variable.
 You just opened a file.

-Line 7 we print a little message, but on line 8 we have something very new and exciting.
+Line 7 prints a little message, but on line 8 we have something very new and exciting.
 We call a function on txt named read.
-What you got back from open is a file, and it's also got commands you can give it.
+What you get back from open is a file, and it also has commands you can give it.
 You give a file a command by using the . (dot or period), the name of the command, and parameters.
 Just like with open and raw_input.
-The difference is that when you say txt.readtext you are saying, "Hey txt!
+The difference is that txt.read() says, "Hey txt!
 Do your read command with no parameters!"